 4. Greater sage-grouse depend on it for cover and food.

 The greater sage-grouse (Centrocercus urophasianus) is found in Washington, Oregon, Idaho, Montana, North Dakota, eastern California, Nevada, Utah, western Colorado, South Dakota and Wyoming and the Canadian provinces of Alberta and Saskatchewan.
 Habitat fragmentation and destruction across much of the species’ range have contributed to significant population declines over the past century, and today the species is a candidate for listing by the US Fish and Wildlife Service as a threatened or endangered species.
 Loss of sagebrush habitat, primarily due to wildfire, invasive species, and livestock grazing, is the main driver of the decline of this species in the western United States because sagebrush provides crucial food and cover for these birds at multiple stages of their life cycle.
 Greater sage-grouse require large areas of contiguous sagebrush, which is typically killed by wildfire and regenerates slowly from seed in the wild.
 Unless we put more sagebrush out on the landscape, greater sage-grouse face an uncertain future.

 5. Prison inmates are growing it.

-Biologists from the Institute for Applied Ecology have partnered with the Departments of Correction in Oregon, Idaho, and Washington as part of the Sustainability in Prisons Project Network to grow and plant sagebrush by the thousands.
-These inmates are currently growing 160,000 sagebrush for restoring burned areas and to support the greater sage-grouse.
+Biologists from the Institute for Applied Ecology have partnered with the Departments of Correction in Oregon, Idaho, Nevada, Montana, Utah, Wyoming, California and Washington to grow and plant sagebrush by the thousands.
+As of the end of 2017, nearly 900,000 sagebrush have been planted on public lands through the Sagebrush in Prisons Project to restore burned areas and support the greater sage-grouse an imperiled species.
 This model program, supported by the Bureau of Land Management, is designed to be transferable to correctional facilities throughout the west.
 Check out this 3-minute video on the project.